Differential Norms and Rieffel Algebras: Uniqueness of C * -norms

-At this point we find it appropriate to write a few words about the concept of closure under certain functional calculi, taking into account the possibility that the larger algebra and its subalgebra may not share a unit.
+Our next objective will be to search for situations in which the requirements (1) and (2) of Theorem \ref{uniq2} are fulfilled in a natural way.
+At this point we find it appropriate to say a few words about the concept of closure under the C$^\infty$-functional calculus, taking into account the possibility that the larger algebra and its subalgebra may not share a unit: